 Comfort on a plate, my crispy Traditional Pork Schnitzel recipe is a must-try.
 It’s quick and simple to prepare with very few ingredients and also freezes well.
 I love preparing these schnitzels in bulk and storing them in the freezer, ready for a busy day.
 This is the ultimate pub-style meal, and it’s even better (and healthier) when made at home!
-I love to serve this with sautéed red cabbage and mushroom sauce, but potatoes would also be a great addition.
+I love to serve this with Sauteed Red Cabbage and Creamy Mushroom Sauce, but potatoes would also be a great addition.
 Feel free to add extra veggies on the side, depending on what you have available.

 Can you make Traditional Pork Schnitzel ahead of time?

-Yes, crumb the pork schnitzel as per the recipe and cover it in the fridge for up to 3 days.
+Yes, crumb the pork schnitzel as per the recipe and store it in the fridge, covered, for up to 3 days.
 Cook as per the recipe.
 Freeze for up to 2 months in an airtight, reusable snaplock bag or container.
 Place sheets of baking (parchment) paper between the layers of schnitzel to stop them from sticking to each other.
 Thaw completely in the fridge overnight prior to use.
 Cook as per the recipe.

 Is Traditional Pork Schnitzel suitable for leftovers?